f-a-r-a-z/reddit-poetry/README.md

 # Reddit Poetry
-Randomly generate poetry from Reddit titles
+Randomly generate poetry from Reddit titles: http://f-a-r-a-z.github.io/reddit-poetry

 ## Building
 Firstly fork the repository and pull its contents onto your machine